KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 2021 QUARTERLY MEETING MINUTES

-These minutes were recorded to report the results of the events that were organized this quarter.
+These minutes were recorded to report the results of the events that were organized this quarter that were discussed in the meeting.
 ...
 </pre>

-Here, PowerShell found two files one of them containing '`report`' the other '`event`', and printed the files on the screen.
+Here, PowerShell found two files, one of them containing '`report`' the other '`event`', and printed the files on the screen.

 ## Conclusion